lino-framework/book/docs/specs/vat.rst

 .. currentmodule:: lino_xl.lib.vat

-The :mod:`lino_xl.lib.vat` plugin adds functionality for handling sales and purchase invoices in a context where the site operator is subject to value-added tax (VAT).
+The :mod:`lino_xl.lib.vat` plug-in adds functionality for handling sales and purchase invoices in a context where the site operator is subject to value-added tax (VAT).
 It also installs a framework for handling VAT declaratations.